emma-fosu/Financial-Performance-Dashboard-Zoom-Inc.-Synopsys-Inc.-/README.md

     #"Removed Columns" = Table.RemoveColumns(#"Filtered Row Not in Years Range",{"form", "frame", "valid_frame"}),
     ```

-9. The final step converted `val` to numeric form for accurate calculations pivoted the table so each financial metric (e.g., Assets, Liabilities, Revenue) becomes its own column and formatted fiscal_year as a date to support time-based analysis.
+9. The final step converted `val` to numeric form for accurate calculations, pivoted the table so each financial metric (e.g., Assets, Liabilities, Revenue) becomes its own column and formatted fiscal_year as a date to support time-based analysis.

     ```fsharp
     #"Changed val to number" =